-All teaching material is created specifically for the course by specialist pharmacists who will be teaching the course, so that the didactic development is highly specific and accurate.
+All teaching material is produced by the specialists who teach the course, specifically for the course, so that the teaching content is highly specific and precise.

 These contents are then applied to the audiovisual format, to create the TECH online working method.
 All this, with the latest techniques that offer high quality pieces in each and every one of the materials that are made available to the student.